 After the field and laboratory data are reviewed, another level of review is performed once the data are combined into a data set.
-This review step as specified in Table D2.1 is performed by ANRA Information Resources Manager and/or QAO.
-Data review, verification, and validation tasks to be performed on the data set include, but are not limited to, the confirmation of laboratory and field data review, evaluation of field QC results, additional evaluation of anomalies and outliers, analysis of sampling and analytical gaps, and confirmation that all parameters and sampling sites are included in the QAPP.
+This review step as specified in Table D2.1 is performed by the ANRA Data Manager and QAO.
+Angelina & Neches River Authority QAPP Last revised on August 28, 2023 Page 32 anrafy2425crpqapp-final.docx Data review, verification, and validation tasks to be performed on the data set include, but are not limited to, the confirmation of laboratory and field data review, evaluation of field QC results, additional evaluation of anomalies and outliers, analysis of sampling and analytical gaps, and confirmation that all parameters and sampling sites are included in the QAPP.

 The Data Review Checklist (see Appendix F) covers three main types of review: data format and structure, data quality review, and documentation review.
-The Data Review Checklist is transferred with the water quality data submitted to the TCEQ to ensure that the review process is being performed.
+The Data Review Checklist is completed and sent with the water quality data submitted to the TCEQ to ensure that the review process is being performed.

 Another element of the data validation process is consideration of any findings identified during the monitoring systems audit conducted by the TCEQ CRP Lead Quality Assurance Specialist.
 Any issues requiring corrective action must be addressed, and the potential impact of these issues on previously collected data will be assessed.
-After the data are reviewed and documented, ANRA Project Manager validates that the data meet the data quality objectives of the project and are suitable for reporting to TCEQ.
+After the data are reviewed and documented, the ANRA CRP Coordinator validates that the data meet the data quality objectives of the project and are suitable for reporting to TCEQ.

-If any requirements or specifications of the CRP are not met, based on any part of the data review, the responsible party should document the nonconforming activities and submit the information to ANRA Information Resources Manager with the data in the Data Summary (See Appendix F).
+If any requirements or specifications of the CRP are not met, based on any part of the data review, the responsible party should document the nonconforming activities and submit the information to the ANRA Data Manager with the data in the Data Summary (See Appendix F).
 All failed QC checks, missing samples, missing analytes, missing parameters, and suspect results should be discussed in the Data Summary.